matteomagni/fe-interview-design-system/README.md

 # Install dependencies
 pnpm install

-# Run Storybook To See the Tabs component
+# Run Storybook To test the Tabs component
 pnpm storybook

-# Or Run a production build of the Tabs component
+# Alternatively, you can test a production build of the component
+pnpm preview
+# A static page with the Tabs Component will be served at http://localhost:4173/
 ```